 PVC Fittings And PVC Connection Types: Explanation & Applications –

-PVC fittings, aka PVC connectors, bring everything together, as the name suggests they connect the pipe together.
+PVC fittings, aka PVC connectors, bring everything together; as the name suggests, they connect the pipe.
 Below is the list of the most common PVC fitting items available.
-Each entrance contains an illustration of the fitting as well as possible applications for it.
+Each entrance contains an illustration of the fitting and possible applications for it.
 Note that each fitting has innumerable iterations and uses.
-Therefore, always keep in mind while processing material from your supplier.
+Therefore, always keep this in mind while processing material from your supplier.

 Couplings and Unions:

 Couplings are the most inexpensive and straightforward type of PVC fitting.
 The coupling design is in a straight line that connects or “couples” one part to another, often permanently.
-They can join pipe to pipe and pipe to fitting.
-Some of them come with the feature of reducing, so you can join a large pipe to a small pipe and vice versa.
-PVC Couplings types are available in slip and female threaded ends, depending on your requirement.
+They can join pipe to pipe and pipe to the fitting.
+Some of them come with reducing, so you can join a large pipe to a small pipe and vice versa.
+Depending on your requirement, PVC Couplings types are available in slip and female threaded ends.

-Coming to Unions, like couplings, they connect things, but it isn’t a permanent solution and can be separated or taken apart.
-Unions are often utilized for building temporary structures where there is no need for sealants or gluing, such as tent structures which can be taken apart once the need is over.
+Coming to Unions, like couplings, connect things, but it isn’t a permanent solution and can be separated or taken apart.
+Unions are often used to build temporary structures where there is no need for sealants or gluing, such as tent structures that can be taken apart once the need is over.